heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/PRESENTATION.md

 - Lot of work and thinking
 - A protocol is never perfect
-- The more you think and design, the less you will have to change it later
+- The more you take your time to think and design it, the less you will have to change it later

 ![bg right contain](./images/how-to-define-an-application-protocol.png)